kylbiz/kylgo/README.md

 # kylgo
-pokemon can go,kyl aslo can go!
+pokemon can go,kyl also can go!